zsy-fdl17/zsy/README.md

-# Zsy: A Dataflow Synchronous Programs with Timers
+# Zsy: A Synchronous Language with Timers

 This distribution includes the Zélus compiler extended to compile Zsy programs, runtime libraries, and example source code.
 The OCaml